himankjn/Sales_Forecast/README.md

 ![seasonal sales](season.png)

-The Analysis contains Analysis and forecast of sales using many models like ARIMA, SARIMA,Holt,Holt Winter's, etc.
+The Files contains Analysis and forecast of sales using many models like ARIMA, SARIMA,Holt,Holt Winter's, etc. in Python and R using almost an identical approach